 As much as Bridget was enjoying her flight instructor role, little did she know she would be urgently reassigned to Timor-Leste.
 In July 2020, she was transferred to Dili for six months due to a shortage of pilots caused by coronavirus.

 At the height of the pandemic, MAF was the only local operator to fly in-country.
-For people wanting to get to Oecusse – an enclave surrounded by Indonesia on the north coast of the island – it was their only option.
+For people wanting to get to Oecusse – an exclave surrounded by Indonesia on the north coast of the island – it was their only option.